NobodyCentral/MoreGlasses/README.md

  - blast proof glass
  - wither glass

-If you got anymore ideas, suggest them in the issue tracker.
+If you got anymore ideas, suggest them in the issue tracker and start the title with suggestion in all caps.